Kurathi Magan: Production

-Kurathi Magan directed by K. S. Gopalakrishnan.
-This was the debut movie of actress Jayachitra.
-Padmini and Sivakumar was considered for the Kurathi and Kurathi son role, before K. R. Vijaya and Master Sridhar was finalised.
+Kurathi Magan was the debut film of actress Jayachitra.
+Padmini and Sivakumar were considered for the Kurathi and Kurathi's son roles, before K. R. Vijaya and Master Sridhar were finalised.
 Padmini withdrew from the film 2 days after production began as a result of her marriage.

 Soundtrack

 The music was composed by K. V. Mahadevan, while the lyrics were written by Udumalai Narayana Kavi, Kannadasan and A. Maruthakasi.

-Release

-Kurathi Magan was released on 29 April 1972.